-Washington could become first state to guarantee lawyers for low-income tenants facing eviction
+Washington may soon be first state to guarantee lawyers for low-income tenants facing eviction

 “Having that ability to have that access to counsel provides value to tenants and to landlords because it helps to resolve cases more quickly,” Waller said, though he noted that representation could still be a challenge for smaller landlords who are cash-strapped due to lack of rent payments.

-Staff reporter Heidi Groover contributed to this story.
+Staff reporter Heidi Groover contributed to this report.